Valdes-Tresanco-MS/gmx_MMPBSA/docs/input_file.md

     * A sample alanine scanning input file is shown [here](input_file.md#alanine-scanning)
     * A tutorial on alanine scanning is available [here](examples/Alanine_scanning/README.md)

-`mutant_only`  (Default = 0)
-:   Option to perform specified calculations only for the mutants.

-    * 0: Perform calcultion on mutant and original
-    * 1: Perform calcultion on mutant only

-    !!! note
-        Note that all calculation details are controlled in the other namelists, though for alanine scanning to be performed, the namelist must be included (blank if desired)

-`mutant` (Default = "ALA")
-:   Defines the residue that it is going to be mutated for.
-Allowed values are: `"ALA"` or `"A"` for Alanine scanning
-    and `"GLY"` or `"G"` for Glycine scanning.

-    _Changed in v1.3.0: Change mol (receptor or ligand) by mutant aminoacid (ALA or GLY)_

 `mutant_res` (Default = None.
 Most be defined)
 :   Define the specific residue that is going to be mutated.
 Use the following format CHAIN:RESNUM (eg: 'A:350') or CHAIN:RESNUM:INSERTION_CODE if applicable (eg: "A:27:B").